 Point Lay is located on the Chuckchi Sea coast, protected from the open ocean by the Kasugaluk Lagoon.
 It is about 300 miles southwest of Barrow.
 Kali, the Iñupiaq name for the village, means “mound” and refers to the elevated mound on which it stands.
 It is probably the last remaining village of the Kuukpaagruk people.
 The deeply indented shoreline prevented effective bowhead whaling and the village never fully participated in the whaling culture until 2009 when the first whale in 75 years was landed.
 The village’s traditional hunt of the beluga whales is similar to the bowhead whaling culture in other North Slope villages.
 Point Lay is incorporated as an IRA Native village by the Bureau of Indian Affairs under the Indian Reorganization Act.
 The village is not incorporated under state law as a municipality.

-Point Lay has a population of close to 274 residents as of 2010, with a work force of 124 in 2011, according to the State’s Employment Statistics.
+Point Lay has a population of close to 269 residents as of 2015, with a work force of 85 in 2014, according to the State’s Employment Statistics.
 Eighty-eight percent of the population is Iñupiat.
-Point Lay’s economy is primarily based on subsistence hunting, fishing and whaling with twenty-five percent of the workers employed by the public sector.
+Point Lay’s economy is primarily based on subsistence hunting, fishing and whaling with seventy-eight percent of the workers employed by the public sector.

 Quality of Life